graylog-labs/graylog-plugin-hipchat/README.md

 1. The Alarm content
 2. The GrayLog2 short message
 3. A deep link to the message on your GrayLog2 instance
+HipChat messages are also set to red or yellow depending on the message level in GrayLog2.

 Documentation: http://support.torch.sh/help/kb/plugins/hipchat-alarm-callback